Friend List and Status Feed

 pubnub.subscribe({channelGroups: ["cg-user-a-status-feed"]});

-Retrieve History
+Retrieve history

 Retrieving history of status messages can be a bit more work as you have to retrieve messages from each channel in the group individually (each friend) and mash/sort them together client side.
 You can retrieve message from multiple channels in a single request, but you still have to mash/sort them together when you get those messages.

 There are other complex use cases of changing status feeds that can make things a bit trickier, one is weighting the status message, so that it's no longer chronological, but rather based on interests, or activity, or other things.
 Another layer of complexity that you can add is commenting on status items.
-Again, it requires a bit more logic here, and PubNub has some additional features, like Message Reactions, that will provide some assistance.
+Again, it requires a bit more logic here, and PubNub has some additional features, like Message Actions, that will provide some assistance.

 Summary